gomson/vicsydev/consing_forth.md

 ```

 ### symbols
-Since Forth doesn't use a special call syntax; symbols in the token stream are interpreted as words, or functions.
-However, all is not lost; Common Lisp offers another kind of symbols in the form of keywords.
+Since Forth doesn't use a special call syntax; symbols in the token stream are interpreted as words, functions calls.
+Luckily, Common Lisp offers another kind of symbols in the form of keywords.
 In Lifoo; regular symbols are evaluated as words, while keywords are treated as symbols.

 ```
 Lifoo> "lifoo" symbol